iam-thanwa-io/hello-go/README.md

 # hellogo

-A guide for go beginner
+A guide for beginner goer